Search for spatial coincidence between magnetars and IceCube detected neutrinos: Introduction

 \section{Introduction}

 The origin of the dominant component of the IceCube diffuse neutrino flux observed in the TeV-PeV energy range~\cite{IceCubescience} is still unknown~\cite{Halzen23}.
 Although, evidence for neutrino emission from a few selected point sources such as NGC 1068, TXS 0506+056, NGC 4151, and PKS 1424+240 has been found, most of the IceCube neutrinos cannot be attributed to any particular astrophysical sources~\cite{IceCubedata}.
 Therefore, searches for spatial coincidence with a large number of extragalactic sources have been done.
-Some examples of such extra-galactic sources include Active Galactic Nuclei (AGNs) and Gamma-Ray bursts~\cite{Kamionkowski,Hooper,LuoZhang,Smith21,Li22,Icecube10,IceCubeGRB,IceCubeAGN,IceCubeblazars}, Fast Radio bursts (FRBs) ~\cite{Zhang21,Desai23,IceCubeFRB}, Fermi-LAT point sources~\cite{Li22}, galaxy mergers~\cite{Laha}, galaxies from extra-galactic surveys such as 2MASS~\cite{IceCube2MASS} and WISE-2MASS~\cite{Fang24}.
+Some examples of such extra-galactic sources include Active Galactic Nuclei (AGNs), Gamma-Ray bursts (GRBs)~\cite{Kamionkowski,Hooper,LuoZhang,Smith21,Li22,Icecube10,IceCubeGRB,IceCubeAGN,IceCubeblazars}, Fast Radio bursts (FRBs) ~\cite{Zhang21,Desai23,IceCubeFRB}, tidal disruption events~\cite{LiTDE}, Fermi-LAT point sources~\cite{Li22}, galaxy mergers~\cite{Laha}, galaxies from extra-galactic surveys such as 2MASS~\cite{IceCube2MASS} and WISE-2MASS~\cite{Fang24}, etc.

-In June 2023, the IceCube collaboration found 4.5$\sigma$ evidence for neutrino emission from the Galactic plane using cascade events~\cite{Science}.
-This signal is consistent with diffuse emission from the galactic plane, although contribution from a population of unresolved point sources such as supernova remnants, pulsar wind nebulae or unidentified TeV Galactic sources cannot be ruled out~\cite{Science}.
-Similarly, a galactic contribution to theceCube diffuse neutrino flux cannot be ruled out, and has been estimated to be upto 20\%~\cite{Palladino,Troitsky}.
-Therefore, searches for coincidences with a plethora of galactic sources such as pulsars, supernova remnants, X-ray binaries, TeV gamma-ray sources, open clusters, red dwarfs, etc. have also been carried out~\cite{Lunardini,Marfatia,IceCubeXRB,IceCubePWN,Kovalev22,LHAASO,Li22,Kumar,Pasumarti,Pasumarti2,Rott,Shifa}.
+At the same time, a galactic contribution to the IceCube diffuse neutrino flux cannot be ruled out, and has been estimated to be up to 20\%~\cite{Palladino,Troitsky}.
+Therefore, searches for coincidences with a plethora of galactic sources such as pulsars, supernova remnants, X-ray binaries, TeV gamma-ray sources, open clusters, red dwarfs, etc. have also been carried out~\cite{Lunardini,Marfatia,IceCubeXRB,IceCubePWN,Kovalev22,LHAASO,Pasumarti,Pasumarti2,Rott,Shifa}.